 Compatibility – Which devices can I use ZenMate with?

-Best of all, I love the fact that it also comes with browser extensions for popular browsers like Chrome, Firefox, and Opera and the fact that a single subscription can be used on 5 devices simultaneously.
-Overall, you should have no issue using any of ZenMate app with your device.
+Best of all, I love the fact that it also comes with browser extensions for popular browsers like Chrome, Firefox, and Opera and the fact that a single subscription can be used on unlimited devices simultaneously.
+Overall, you should have no issue using any of the ZenMate apps with your device.

 ZenMate for Windows & Mac